For the typical do-it-yourselfer, the installation of Aspect peel & stick metal tiles is a relatively easy project.

 Snap a reference line to indicate the top of the first row of tiles.
 The top edge of the first row will be installed along this line.
 Use a level or measuring tape to mark the vertical termination point of your installation (figure 3).

 Installing Your First Tile

-Proper wall preparation is required for this application.
+Method 1: If you are using installation Method 1, proper wall preparation is required.
 Aspect can be installed over most structurally sound substrates if they are clean, flat, smooth, dry, and free of dust, wax, soap scum and grease.
 Acceptable substrates are drywall, plaster or clean, smooth tile (glazed, porcelain type tile; not porous or textured).
 Any damaged, loose or uneven areas must be repaired, patched, leveled and primed.
-Fill cracks and irregularities with wallboard compound or spackling, then sand smooth with fine-grade sandpaper.
-Apply primer to assure good adhesion (not required).
-Lightly sand any shiny surfaces.

 Here are the recommended adhesives:

-bend the tile backwards against the matting as the tile could permanently stretch and become unusable (figure 4)
+Do not bend the tile backwards against the matting as the tile could permanently stretch and become unusable (figure 4).

 DO NOT over-stress the tile